PieBru/ai_engineer/README.md

 python ai_eng.py
 ```

-4. Test with prompts in AI Engineer:
+4. Test with prompts in Software Engineer AI Assistant:

 Interact with the AI using prompts like these:
 ```